A man who's pure of heart and says his prayers by night

 “Be safe, Padawan,” is all Jinn says, squeezing Obi-Wan’s shoulder gently before stepping away and proceeding down the right tunnel.

-Obi-Wan ignites his saber, and begins down his own tunnel.
+Obi-Wan ignites his saber, and begins down his own path.

 Obi-Wan expects his next step to land on solid stone, as the others before it have, and is understandably startled when the ground beneath his foot gives way—crumbling and falling into a yawning abyss.
 His lightsaber slips from his grip, thankfully deactivating in the process, but there’s no way he can scrape together the concentration to summon it back to his hand in this situation.
 There is the brief sensation of falling, and for a single, terrifying heartbeat Obi-Wan believes that this Force-forsaken temple will actually get the better of him.
 And then—